kaldun-tech/buggy-to-bulletproof/chapters/ch06-devops.md

 ![Alphabet Soup](/images/alphabet-soup-help.jpg "Alphabet Soup")

+**DevSecOps** extends the DevOps philosophy by adding security into the mix, making security an integral part of the software development and delivery pipeline.
+It emphasizes "shift-left" security practices, meaning that security is integrated early in the development process, rather than being a last-minute concern.
+DevSecOps aims to identify and mitigate security vulnerabilities and threats at the earliest stages of development and throughout the software's lifecycle.
+This involves _automated security testing, code analysis, and security monitoring_.
+These are some of the key techniques to accomplishing DevSecOps objectives.

 **Static Code Analysis (SCA)** and **Static Analysis Software Testing (SAST)** involve analyzing the source code without actually executing it.
 The analysis checks for coding violations, potential bugs, and adherence to coding standards.
 Here's how it helps improve code:
 - SCA tools _identify_ common programming _errors_ like null pointer dereferences, buffer overflows, and logical inconsistencies.
 Finding these issues early helps prevent bugs and crashes in the production environment.
 - SCA tools _enforce_ coding _standards_, ensuring that code is consistent and follows best practices.
 This improves _readability_ and _maintainability_.